-The X-BOW® has been tested in all weather conditions and in the harshest areas of the world.
+The X-BOW® has been tested in most weather conditions and in some of the harshest areas of the world.
 One of the X-BOW® vessels travelled the Northern Sea Route, the entire route lying in Arctic waters north of Russia.
 Another met a tropical hurricane and went straight through it, keeping speed up.
 A third is permanently positioned, year-round, in the Arctic waters of the Barents sea.
 The ship's main purpose is to give immediate assistance to offshore platforms in emergency situations.
 The crews on X-BOW® vessels report of less wave-induced head-on movements and no slamming.

 Higher transit speed